CamiloMM/shell-scripts/README.md

 This is pretty similar but uses Microsoft Translate (or [Bing Translate][2], whatever).
 I've coded it after snorting http packets from a Notepad++ plugin.
 Same thing: if this breaks file me an issue, and I'll look into it.
 Note how this one specifies automatic language detection by an empty argument instead of `auto`.

+> :memo: I've considered adding a [BabelFish][3] script, but it has less languages, no auto-detect and the results seem to be coming from MS translate!

 ### Syntax:

     microsoft-translate.sh SOURCE TARGET PHRASE